 These teriyaki chicken and noodles retain their quality remarkably well:

-• Freezing baked: Allow the cooked dish to cool completely, then portion into individual servings and wrap tightly in plastic wrap or aluminum foil.
+• Freezing baked: Allow the teriyaki chicken and noodles to cool completely, then transfer to a freezer-safe container or bag.
 Freeze for up to 3 months.
-To reheat, thaw in the refrigerator overnight and then reheat in the microwave or on the stovetop until warmed through.
+Thaw in the refrigerator overnight and reheat in the microwave or oven until heated through.

 ❓ FAQs